-- Attach the ignition safety switches' lanyards to the operator before starting the engines.
+- Attach the ignition safety switches' (SuperSport models only) lanyards to the operator before starting the engines.
 This will prevent the boat from becoming a runaway if the operator is accidentally thrown away from the helm. - Start the engines with the shift lever(s) in NEUTRAL.
 Your boat is equipped with a neutral safety switch which will not allow engines to be started unless the shift lever(s) is in the NEUTRAL position.

-- 1. Attach the ignition safety switch clips to the switches; connect the hooks to a secure place on the operator. - 2.
-Move shift lever(s) to the NEUTRAL position. - 3.
-Move throttle lever(s) to the IDLE position. - 4.
+- 1. Open both engines' raw water seacocks. - 2.
+If equipped, attach the ignition safety switch clips to the switches; connect the hooks to a secure place on the operator. - 3.
+Move shift lever(s) to the NEUTRAL position. - 4.
+Move throttle lever(s) to the IDLE position. - 5.
 Turn the ignition key of one engine to START position.
 Release the key immediately after the engine starts.
 If the engines fail to start, refer to the propulsion unit operator's manual for additional information.